swarmbase/swarmbase/README.md

 # Reference

 ## CRDTs

+Conflict-Free Replicated Data Types (CRDTs) obtain eventual consistency in a distributed system in non-adversarial scenarios.
+Operation-based CRDTs apply commutative operations locally to the state of each node.
+No consensus mechanism is required, which are usually complex and expensive.

 CRDTs provide a simple way to allow multiple clients to make changes simultaneously without risking a "split-brain" state where clients do not share the same state eventually.
 In short, CRDTs provide collabswarm documents with the property of